control8r/midimonster-knowledge-base/source/dev/Building.rst

 Each of these object files is built from a corresponding C source file.
 Additionally, some of these depend on other source files within the core tree.
 The `makefile` supplies some additional arguments to hide non-API symbols from the export table for the compilation unit.
+When porting the build to a new system or environment, take care to include those as well to reduce API surface and avoid compatibility problems.

 A minimal compilation command for a single unit would look like this::